Utah vs. Oregon NCAA Football Odds, Plays and Insights | December 3, 2021

 Oregon Stats and Trends

-- Oregon has five wins against the spread in 12 games this year.

-- Oregon's games this year have eclipsed the over/under six times in 12 opportunities (50%).
+- Oregon's games this year have gone over the total in six out of 12 opportunities (50%).

 - This year the Ducks put up 11.7 more points per game (33.2) than the Utes give up (21.5).

-- Oregon is 5-6 against the spread and 10-1 overall when the team notches more than 21.5 points.
+- Oregon is 5-6 against the spread and 10-1 overall in games when it puts up more than 21.5 points.

-- In games that Oregon churns out over 324.9 yards, the team is 5-6 against the spread and 10-1 overall.
+- In games that Oregon picks up more than 324.9 yards, the team is 5-6 against the spread and 10-1 overall.

-- The Ducks have turned the ball over 11 times, one fewer times than the Utes have forced turnovers (12).
+- This season the Ducks have 11 turnovers, one fewer than the Utes have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.